trapsdk/trapsdk/README.md

  **I am currently pursuing an Bachelor's degree in Computer Science at Everett Community College.
-I am passionate in problem solving and like to create simple modern applications for potential end users to enjoy.**
+I am passionate in problem solving and like to create simple modern applications**

 # 🚀 About Me